AloneKN/OpenTK_Project/README.md

 ********
 ### install

+This project was made using dotnet core.
+* To use it just install dotnet core.
+* Download the repository or do a git merge.
-This project was made using dotnet core, to use it just install dotnet core and download it in the main directory inside some cmd and call the dotnet build command.
+* In the main directory on a terminal call the dotnet build command.